square/java-code-styles/README.md

 Java Code Styles
 ================

-IntelliJ IDEA code style settings for Square's Java and Android projects.
+Android Studio code style settings for BBC News and Weather Android projects.

 Installation
 ------------

  * On Unix, run the `install.sh` script.
 Windows users should use `install.bat` instead.
- * Restart IntelliJ if it's running.
+ * Restart Android Studio if it's running.
- * Open IntelliJ Project Settings -> Code Styles, change the code style for the project to the one you want.
+ * Open Android Studio Preferences -> Code Styles, change the code style for the project to the one you want.